Twins born from embryos frozen nearly 30 years ago break record

 “We wanted to be able to go in and find embryos that had been overlooked for reasons beyond their control that have been waiting so long for a mom and a dad,” said Rachel.

-The now parents of 6 are from Portland, Oregon but traveled to Knoxville to participate in the National Embryo Donation Center’s program.
+The now-parents of six are from Portland, Oregon but traveled to Knoxville to participate in the National Embryo Donation Center’s program.

-“Embryos that were previously created through invitro fertilization are basically put up for embryo adoption for other couples to come in and adopt those embryos,” Gordon said.
+Gordon said, “embryos that were previously created through invitro fertilization are basically put up for embryo adoption for other couples to come in and adopt those embryos.”

 “Not many people can say you’re world record-breaking.
 So I’m honored to be here and be a part of it and help the Ridgeways add to their family,” Atkinson added.